inire/Living-Skyrim/README.md

 ### Warnings/Disclaimers
 Wabbajack no longer requires that you have Nexus Premium to install the modlist, however, having Nexus Premium will cut your install time to a fraction of what it would be instead of downloading each mod individually (and save you a thousand clicks or so).

-As of v1.3.0, the modlist requires ~121GB (40GB Downloads/81GB Mods) of hard drive space on top of the ~10GB Skyrim: Special Edition base files.
+As of v1.4.0, the modlist requires ~125GB (41GB Downloads/84GB Mods) of hard drive space on top of the ~10GB Skyrim: Special Edition base files.
 Installing onto an SSD is not required, but **strongly recommended**.
-Download and installation times vary based on your computer and internet speeds but expect them to take at least one hour with 20-30 minutes of after-Wabbajack work.
+Download and installation times vary based on your computer and internet speeds but expect the entire process to take a couple of hours.

 **NSFW Warning:** By default this modlist contains nude models for female NPCs.
 See the FAQ for more information about changing the list to NeverNude if that interests you.